 Example 4: Special running conditions.
-Engine coupled to a fixed pitch propeller (FPP) and with a shaft generator
+Engine coupled to fixed pitch propeller (FPP) and with shaft generator

 M Specified MCR of engine

 S Continuous service rating of engine

-O Optimising point of engine
+O Matching point of engine

 A Reference point of load diagram

 MP Specified MCR for propulsion

 SP Continuous service rating of propulsion

 SG Shaft generator

-Also in this special case, a shaft generator is installed but, compared to Example 3, this case has a specified MCR for propulsion.
-MP, placed at the top of the layout diagram.
+Also for this special case in example 4, a shaft generator is installed but, compared to example 3, this case has a specified MCR for propulsion, MP, placed at the top of the layout diagram.